sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 I interpret that as they are functionally getting by with their current form of communication and that this would be an upgrade.

 # Final Value Proposition and Adjusted Intended User Base<br>
-**New Value Proposition:** Super Scouts is  an intuitive, community centered website that allows for group planning and organization with a basis on progression  tracking and community events.<br>
+**New Value Proposition:** Super Scouts is  an intuitive, community-centered website that allows for group planning and organization with a basis on progression  tracking and community events.<br>
 <br>**Adjusted User Base:**<br>
-- Tech savvy people
+- Tech-savvy people
-- Non-tech savvy people
+- Non-tech-savvy people
 - Parents
 - Kids
 - Group Leaders